shawnthompson/aaact-aatia.github.io/content/learning/en/creating-an-inclusive-workplace-culture.md

 title: Creating an Inclusive Workplace Culture
 otherLanguageTitle: Créons un lieu de travail inclusif
-description: Join the Accessibility, Accommodation and Adaptive Computer Technology (AAACT) for an interactive and insightful session focused on creating a culture of inclusion of persons with disabilities.
+description: Join the Accessibility, Accommodation and Adaptive Computer Technology (AAACT) program for an interactive and insightful session focused on creating a culture of inclusion of persons with disabilities.
 introduction: >-
   The overall goal of this session is to engage you in a reflection on what you can do to create a culture of inclusion of persons with disabilities.